The ceremony will start promptly at 9 a.m.

 The bookstore will also have an assortment of frames and international stoles for purchase.
 These items are also available in the bookstore at 120 Tremont.

-Any questions about regalia or ancillary items should be directed to the bookstore manager at firstname.lastname@example.org.
+Any questions about regalia or ancillary items should be emailed to the bookstore manager Steve Snow.

 Two graduating students—one representing the undergraduate class and the second representing the graduate class—will present brief remarks (3–4 minutes in length each) at the Sawyer Business School Commencement ceremony.